mr-mapache/drop-connect/README.md

 You can check the code in the notebook [mnist-runs.ipynb](mnist-runs.ipynb).

-The tensorboard logs are in the folder [runs](runs) and visualize them in your computer with tensorboard:
+The tensorboard logs are in the folder [logs](logs) and visualize them in your computer with tensorboard:

 ```bash
 git clone https://github.com/mr-racoon-97/drop-connect.git